RasaHQ/rasa/docs/patterns.rst

         - waiting-list
         - available

 A ``Slot`` will be set by Rasa Core if its name and the name of the entity detected by the NLU module match.
-However, when we wish to alter the flow of a conversation we would explicitly set the value of the slot from a custom ``Action`` and then use the next ``Turn`` of the conversation to check what feature of the slot is set.
+The value of the slot will influence the story dialogue if you add the slot to the training stories - this is explained in the examples below.
+Slots can also be set explicitly from our own custom ``Action`` and influence the dialogue based on real-world information.

 .. code-block:: python